tobioffice/WLAKATA_US/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly with various object types
+4. Test thoroughly with various biscuit types and baking states
 5. Submit a pull request

 ## 📄 License